Dotsian/Art-BD-Package/README.md

 5. Add `ballsdex.packages.art` as an item in the `packages` section.
 6. Open Discord and type `b.reload art` and `b.reloadtree`

 After following those steps, your package should load.
+If commands don't show, refresh your Discord.

 ## Customization